 Visibility aids have also been overhauled.
 The windscreen wipers now feed the windscreen wash directly through the wiper blade, minimising the ‘blind’ time between the wash being applied and wiped away.
 The headlights on the test car were Audi’s latest ‘Matrix LED’ variants, which dynamically dips segments of the full beam which would blind other road users, whilst keeping the periphery fully lit.
 In practical terms this results in an unlit circle encapsulating on-coming cars, creating a negative spot-light effect and maximising night time visibility.
 It’s difficult to explain just how well this system works, but it’s certainly a tick-box feature to go for.

-Audi have also worked hard on the driving efficiency, with all latest generation A8’s packing an electric motor allowing for ‘mild hybrid’ operation.
-In real world terms, this means the electric motor aids with vehicle coasting, intelligently supplying or absorbing energy where required to maintain cruising speeds and maximise efficiency.
+Audi has also worked hard on the driving efficiency, with all latest-generation A8’s packing an electric motor allowing for ‘mild hybrid’ operation.
+In real-world terms, this means the electric motor aids with vehicle coasting, intelligently supplying or absorbing energy were required to maintain cruising speeds and maximise efficiency.

 The car also uses the navigation system to look at upcoming road changes (such as speed limit or inclination changes), then feeds this back into the cruise control system to optimise the vehicles speed.
 When driving manually, this feedback is relayed physically via a ‘tap’ to the accelerator pedal, giving the driver a subtle aid towards efficient driving.

-It’s difficult to gauge how much these individual elements bring to the party, especially as they all operate so discreetly, but real world economy was surprisingly good.
-With the test car featuring the V6 ’50 TDI’ engine, average MPG was around 45 for long runs, dropping to mid 30’s on shorter journeys – not bad for a car with 4-wheel drive & weighing around 2 tonnes.
-This economy doesn’t come at the cost of performance either, with the 0-60 time coming in just under the 6 second mark.
+It’s difficult to gauge how much these individual elements bring to the party, especially as they all operate so discreetly, but the real-world economy was surprisingly good.
+With the test car featuring the V6 ’50 TDI’ engine, average MPG was around 45 for long runs, dropping to mid-’30s on shorter journeys – not bad for a car with 4-wheel drive & weighing around 2 tonnes.
+This economy doesn’t come at the cost of performance either, with the 0-60 time coming in just under the 6-second mark.